 - Check out our Peak Performance Workshops!

-This link shows you all of our workshops for the Fall 2020 Semester, Peak Performance includes Organization in Action (Helps with getting organized/structure your time for academics), Motivation (How to increase and manage motivation), Goal Setting (Helps you create and maintain progress towards important goals) and Test Anxiety (Helps with managing stress associated with taking tests).
+This link shows you all of our workshops for the Fall 2021 Semester, Peak Performance includes Organization in Action (helps with getting organized and structure your time for academics), and Motivation (how to increase and manage motivation).

 - Strategies to Improve Working From Home